 Have you ever wished you could designate where your state tax money goes?
-Well, now you can.
-Thanks to Arizona Legislative House Bill 2074 enacted in 1998, taxpayers may receive up to a $400 tax credit on their State income taxes by contributing to one of Washington Elementary School District's extracurricular activity programs.
+Well, you can.
+Thanks to Arizona Revised Statute 43-1089.01 enacted in 1998, taxpayers may receive up to a $400 tax credit on their State income taxes by contributing to one of Washington Elementary School District's extracurricular activity programs.

 The tax credit program gives a dollar-for-dollar reduction in state income taxes.
 This law allows taxpayers the opportunity to designate their tax dollars to directly benefit schools and students.

-According to the law, this money must be designated for extracurricular activities that charge a fee for participation and supplement the educational program.
+According to the law, this money must be designated for extracurricular activities that supplement the educational program.
 These activities may include: before- and after-school band clubs; classes; sports programs; and non-recreational field trips.
 Extracurricular programs provide positive learning experiences for children.

 Tax CREDIT not Tax Deduction!